plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 ### Select layer

 Next, we specify the layer to target.
-Because we want the network to misclassify the image, the most direct way to do this is by choosing final output layer.
+Because the goal of adversarial examples is misclassification, the simplest choice is the final fully connected layer, containing probabilities for the 1000 categories.

 ```python
 target_layer = "fc"